 From 1999 to 2010 Robert was Chairman and Managing Director of LCA.
 In August 2010 Jonny took over as MD.
 Robert remains as executive Chairman focusing on clients, new business, promoting the company and commentating regularly on London issues.

 Robert has an all-round corporate communications background which began in commercial marketing in the 1980s and broadened out into public affairs, media relations and issues management in the 1990s.
-He now has 30 years’ experience working on the London agenda.
+He now has over 30 years’ experience working on the London agenda.

 Prior to setting up the company, he was Deputy Chief Executive of London First, the business campaign group, and London First Centre, the inward investment agency.
 In that time Robert oversaw the launch of London First Centre, created The London Brand for Inward Investment, was Director of the London Tube Campaign and consultant to the English National Stadium Trust which delivered Wembley as the new national stadium.
 Policy work included A Governor for London (1996), Making a Commitment to the Capital 1997-2002 and The Job Description for the Mayor (1999).
 Before London First, he was Head of Public Affairs for London Arts Board, opened an art gallery in New York and spent six years in various sales and marketing posts with Matthew Clark & Sons plc.